swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

 }
 ```

-### Rule 2: Isolated conformances can only be abstracted away for non-`Sendable` types
+### Rule 2: Isolated conformances can only be abstracted away for non-`SendableMetatype` types

 Rule (2) ensures that when information about an isolated conformance is abstracted away by the generics system, the conformance cannot leave its original isolation domain.
 This requires a way to determine when a given generic function is permitted to pass a conformance it receives across isolation domains.
 Consider the example above where a generic function uses one of its conformances in different isolation domain: